davidchua/peeaao-exporter/README.md

 # Ping Everything Everywhere All At Once (PEEAAO) Exporter

 PEEAAO Exporter is a self-hosted Prometheus Exporter that performs a ping on a list of targeted websites and servers using PEEAAO's API Service.
 It records the response time received from servers around the world as metrics.
-It also records the status code received and the status of the target.

 For more information on the returned values, please refer to [PEEAAO](https://peeaao.com) documentation.